 Dissolve the contents of each bottle of calibrator by adding exactly 1.0 mL of DI water to the bottle.
 Allow the mixture to stand in the closed container for 15 minutes followed by gentle swirling for 1 minute being careful to avoid the formation of foam.
-Transfer aliquots of reconstituted calibrator into empty labeled CalSet Vials (snap-cap vials) and immediately store in the CCB -40 to -80 °C freezer.
-Calibrators are stable for 3 months at -15 to -40 °C and for one day once thawed.
+Transfer aliquots of reconstituted calibrator into empty labeled CalSet Vials (snap-cap vials) and immediately store in the CCB -70 °C freezer.
+Calibrators are stable for 3 months at -20 °C and for one day once thawed.